 - Only one in five distressed zip codes added business establishments between 2011 and 2015.*

 The coronavirus crisis, and its highly unequal impact, have only made this problem more acute.
 Inclusive development that focuses on including places and people that have been too-long locked out of the economy is more necessary now than ever, as our country recovers.

 WHY OPPORTUNITY ZONES?

 With visionary leadership, Opportunity Zones can be a big step forward for the inclusion of all Americans in our civic and economic life.
 They can put new energy behind longstanding efforts to transform communities and local industries.
-But the Opportunity Zones will only achieve their potential if local leaders rise to the occasion.
-In the absence of early action though, the incentive could end up being mis-used or minimally-used.
-Taking a few early steps will help local leaders take early steps to focus on good development in opportunity zones and engaging the community in an informed way to make sure the incentive works the best that it can for the residents of the distressed neighborhoods it was intended to help.
+But as examples have shown, Opportunity Zones can only achieve their potential if local leaders rise to the occasion.
+Doing so requires the right tools and know-how.
+We help local leaders take early steps to focus on good development in opportunity zones and engaging the community in an informed way to make sure the incentive works the best that it can for the residents of the distressed neighborhoods it was intended to help.

 The Governance Project helps state and local leaders build and execute thoughtful strategies to leverage Opportunity Zones for transformational and inclusive development.

-A paper authored by our advisors, Bruce Katz, Jeremy Novak and Jamie Rubin, emphasizes what states can do to help catalyze the Opportunity Zones.
+A paper authored by our advisors, Bruce Katz, Jeremy Nowak and Jamie Rubin, emphasizes what states can do to help catalyze the Opportunity Zones.